See Reviews of Instructor Lisa Hawkins

 This live graded world history class traces the social, economic, and political development of world civilizations and the growth of important ideas from ancient times through Early Modern Period.
 Live class sessions will cover both Western and non-Western cultures, with particular attention devoted to the history of China and surrounding regions, India, the Mediterranean World, and Europe.

-Each student will master much historical content.
+Students will master much historical content.
 They also have plenty of opportunity to think critically about what they are learning.
 Our time together is built around questions that I pepper throughout our live sessions.
-So, when we discuss the ancient Greeks, I ask students:
+For example:

-- “What options does a society have when they don’t have enough resources to feed their people?”
+- When we discuss the ancient Greeks, I ask students, “What options does a society have when they don’t have enough resources to feed their people?”